mworion/MountWizzard4/docs/source/overview.rst

 For full operation MW4 needs actually running INDI / INDIGO Server(s), connected to your devices.
 In addition an online connection is used for some services which are helpful, but not necessary.
-MW4 supports ASCOM Alpaca for all devices, but the framework seems to be still unstable.
-MW4 also support the basic ASCOM devices (camera, dome) on Windows environment.
+MW4 supports ASCOM Alpaca for all devices, but the framework has some issues.
+MW4 also support ASCOM devices (camera, dome) in Windows environment.

+.. list-table:: Supported devices and frameworks in MW4
+    :widths: 20, 20, 20, 20, 20
+    :header-rows: 1

+    *   - Device
+        - ASCOM
+        - ALPACA
+        - INDI
+        - INDIGO
+    *   - Camera
+        - yes
+        - yes
+        - yes
+        - yes
+    *   - Filter
+        - yes
+        - yes
+        - yes
+        - yes
+    *   - Dome
+        - yes
+        - yes
+        - yes
+        - No tested
+    *   - Telescope
+        - yes
+        - yes
+        - yes
+        - yes
+    *   - Focuser
+        - yes
+        - yes
+        - yes
+        - No tested
+    *   - Skymeter
+        - yes
+        - yes
+        - yes
+        - Yes
+    *   - Environ Sensor
+        - yes
+        - yes
+        - yes
+        - No
+    *   - Pegasus UPB
+        - No
+        - No
+        - yes
+        - Yes
+    *   - Cover
+        - No
+        - No
+        - yes
+        - Not tested

 It is recommended to use mount firmware 2.16 or later as some of the functions don't work with older firmware versions.